 Our Board understands that is must continue to educate itself on the key issues, risks and opportunities facing our business and evolving community and shareholder expectations.
 Our Board supplements its skills with and experience with expertise of management and external subject matter experts and advisers.
-During FY 23 our Board received external briefings on various matters including work health and safety, cyber and business continuity management, and climate related risk governance.
+During FY 2024 our Board received external briefings on various matters including work health and safety, cyber and climate related risk governance.